Soce, the elemental wizard: Appearances

 Soce had a US tour, where he did shows in Chicago, Indianapolis, Iowa City, Dubuque, Minneapolis, Mountain View, San Diego and Los Angeles.
 He appeared on MTV, VH1, here!, Logo, WNYC, and Sirius Satellite Radio, (Howard Stern, OutQ, Raw Dog Comedy and Shade 45).
 He performers and reviews shows for NYC comedy blog The Apiary and also City Scoops, writes a blog for outhiphop.com, reviews videogames for WayTooHip Radio, co-hosted a monthly Math Bee at Chelsea Market with comedian Jen Dziura and co-hosts a monthly stand-up comedy show at The PIT (formerly a weekly show in East Village at Cellar 58) with Abbi Crutchfield called Positively Awesome.

 He produces music for many other performers, including the track "Lick It" by God-des and She, which they performed live on the season finale of The L Word and produced "The Whole World" by MF Grimm—which appears on Grimm's 2006 album American Hunger, in addition to "U & U", "Karma" and "Sick" by QBoy, which features soce contributing a guest verse.
 He produced the music for the music video "Hold Tight" by Rob Cantrell and the intro to "EZ Heeb" plus the entirety of "Booty Shake" by Athens Boys Choir.

 Bigg Nugg released a CD single and a music video of his collaboration with Soce, entitled "I Remember".

 In 2007, Soce co-hosted NYC's gay pride parade, along with fellow gay artist Sandra Grace.
 Soce and Sandra co-hosted the gay pride parade again in 2008, and he did it again in 2009, this time with Sybil Bruncheon.

 In 2008, Soce competed in the Sirius Shade 45 gay hip hop competition and won by audience vote.

 In 2009, Soce was nominated for two OutMusic Awards; one for hip hop and one for production.

 In 2010 and 2011, Soce has been co-hosting a traveling music documentary video produced by Scion.
 The other co-hosts are Prince Paul and Mr. Dead.

 Soce has created a video series called Math Problems in which he asks a special guest a few math questions that they then answer correctly.
 Each episode contains the following four aspects: 1) Discussion of math.
 2) Silly dancing at the beginning.
 3) One awkward touch.
 4) The intro dancing always takes place in a doorway.
 Featured guests so far have included Ophira Eisenberg, Prince Paul, Myq Kaplan, Jessica Delfino and Corn Mo.

 From 2017 onward, Soce has done most of his live appearances as DJ Soce, DJ'ing a variety of corporate and private events in the CT/NY/NJ/PA region.

+Starting at the end of 2023, Soce has been leading a variety of thought-provoking discussions on his personal Facebook page.
+In January 2025, he posted a rap verse on his TikTok that has been seen over 1.9 million times.